Counting reducible, powerful, and relatively irreducible multivariate polynomials over finite fields: Acknowledgments

 \section{Acknowledgments}

-Joachim von zur Gathen and Alfredo Viola thank Philippe Flajolet for useful discussions about Bender's method in analytic combinatorics of divergent series in April~2008.
+Joachim von zur Gathen and Alfredo Viola thank the late Philippe Flajolet for useful discussions about Bender's method in analytic combinatorics of divergent series in April~2008.
 The work of Joachim von zur Gathen and Konstantin Ziegler was supported by the B-IT Foundation and the Land Nordrhein-Westfalen.
+We thank the anonymous referees for their useful comments.